Carpenter license requirements by state: A comprehensive guide

 License required: Yes

-Carpenters in Maryland must be licensed by the Maryland Home Improvement Commission to do any home improvement work, defined as “alteration, remodeling, repair or replacement of a building or part of a building used as a residence.”
-It also includes improvements and modernizations.
+Carpenters in Maryland must be licensed by the Maryland Home Improvement Commission to do any home improvement work, which is defined as “alteration, remodeling, repair or replacement of a building or part of a building used as a residence.”
+This includes improvements and modernizations.

-You’ll need to show proof of at least two years of experience, proof of financial solvency, and proof of current liability insurance.
-You’ll need to pass a trade exam, along with a business and law component.
+You’ll need proof of at least two years of experience, proof of financial solvency, and a current certificate of insurance (liability).
+You’ll also need to pass a trade exam and a business and law component.

 Massachusetts